rloterh/ElectronicsEShop/README.md

 3. - Go to the terminal, and navigate to project directory
 4. - Run the command `npm install`
 5. - Validate the css syntax and code standard by running the command `npx stylelint "**/*.{css,scss}"`
-6. - All test cases passes, when no error message is shown in the terminal
+6. - All validation passes, when no error message is displayed in the terminal

 ## Author